KarlPiper/apple-wasd-keyboards/README.md

 I chose to use the straight 6, straight 9, and slashed 0.
 “*” was switched out for SF Mono Light.
-Actual x, +, -, / characters used on numpad.
+Proper mathematical symbols (×, +, −, /) used on numpad.

 ## System Font Symbols